The Types of Content: And When to Use Each Type

 When you create exceptional authority content, you expand your reach.
 This happens when other brands’ content links to yours (implying that they found your content to be suitably authoritative).
 Imagine that, the competition linking to you as an authority...awesome!

-While authority content is important (since without trust, there’s no business), affinity content goes even further by inspiring prospects to actually like or prefer you over the competition.
-The point is to connect with readers’ emotions by showing that you’re like them (or at least understand them).
+While authority content is important (since without trust, there’s no business), affinity content gets you even further by inspiring prospects to actually like or prefer you over the competition.
+The point is to connect with readers’ emotions by showing that you’re like them (or at least understand them) by writing personable and relatable content.
+This is where using your brand’s voice comes into play.
+You can be conversational or more direct, genuine and honest, and playful or more professional.
+Each of these shows how your business approaches interacting with customers, leading them to determine whether or not they want to do business with you.
+DemandJump insights can show you how people are looking up questions to know what kind of language you should use in your content.

 Affinity content positions you (in the reader’s mind) as not only the brand they trust, but also the brand that they feel believes in the same things they believe in or shares their worldview—a brand they’re not just willing to do business with, but one they actively want to do business with.